Gothic War (401–403)

-The Getic War or Gothic War of 401–403 fought between the Western Roman Empire and the Visigoths.
+The Gothic War of 401–403 fought between the Western Roman Empire and the Visigoths.
 The commander of the Roman army was Flavius Stilicho, the Visigoths were led by Alaric.
 The war was fought in the north of Italy and, in addition to a number of small fights, consisted of two major battles, both of which were won by the Romans.

 Background

 After the death of Emperor Theodosius I, the empire was split into a Western Roman Empire and an Eastern Roman Empire.
 It was not clear where the dividing line exactly lay.
 A problem arose when in 395 Alaric, a former general in the Roman army and king of the Visigoths, revolted and invaded Greece (Revolt of Alaric I).
 Stilicho, the commander-in-chief of the western armies, and shortly before his superior, wanted to drive him back, but was repulsed by the Eastern Authority, because he moved outside his territory.

 After Stilicho was gone the Goths still were a threat for the Eastern Empire, and because they did not have enough manpower to face them alone, they came to a peace agreement with the Goths in 398.
 In doing so, the Eastern Empire made all kinds of commitments to the Goths.
 Alarik obtained the title of magister militum per Illyricum, which meant that he held the highest military rank in this province.
 They also agreed to the settlement of the Goths in the Illyricum prefecture which was disputed with the Western Empire.